This Help File Page was issued on 09/30/2017

 ✓Click OK to Close the form with the appropriate record selected.

-•Notification List button - Click this button to add or update the list of those Employees who should be notified (via the Communications Module) when this Panel Zone is received.
+•Notification List button - Click this button to add or update the list of those Employees who should be notified (via the MKS Customer Connect Service) when this Panel Zone is received.

 ✓Click the Notification button to view this dialog.